 Addressing community concerns

-During conversations with the Rossdale community, we heard a number of questions relating to the impact of the project, and EPCOR’s role as a neighbour in the community.
+During conversations with the Rossdale community, we heard a number of questions relating to the impact of the project, and EPCOR’s role as a neighbor in the community.
 To summarize these concerns:

 What is EPCOR doing to support flood protection for local communities as a whole, such as through the Stormwater Integrated Resource Plan?